portfors-lab/sparkle/doc/ref/api.rst

 -------------
 The Qt_ framework was chosen to build the GUI for this project.
 The project was developed using the PyQt package for the Python bindings.
 The layout of the main GUI window, as well as dialogs and other pieces, were created using Qt Designer.
 This creates a XML file that can be used to automatically generate the python code using a script that comes with the PyQt package.
 These files have the extention .ui.
 The main UI class :class:`MainWindow<spikeylab.gui.control.MainWindow>` holds a reference to an :class:`AcquisitionManager<spikeylab.run.acquisition_manager>`, and the GUI gathers inputs from the user to feed to this main backend class.
 The Main GUI window mostly contains a lot of widgets that serve as editors for underlying stimuli classes or for plotting data.
 It also contains inputs to set the acquisition parameters, such as window size, samplerate, channel number, etc.

+The views noted above are often contained in editor widgets.
+There is also an inheritance hierarchy for these editor widgets.

 .. _Qt: http://qt-project.org/doc/qt-4.8

 Stimulus widgets
 +++++++++++++++++

 To interface with the stimuli classes, this program makes use of the Qt Model-View classes to wrap around the native python objects.
 This is the case with 4 classes, our stimuli classes are wrapped by :class:`QProtocolTableModel<spikeylab.gui.qprotocol.QProtocolTabelModel>`, :class:`QStimulusModel<spikeylab.gui.stim.qstimulus.QStimulusModel>`, :class:`QStimulusComponent<spikeylab.gui.stim.components.qcomponents.QStimulusComponent>`, and :class:`QAutoParameterModel<spikeylab.gui.stim.qauto_parameter_model.QAutoParameterModel>`.
 Each of these models (except components) has a custom view, which inherits from a Qt view superclass, and also from :class:`AbstractDragView<spikeylab.gui.abstract_drag_view.AbstractDragView>`.
 This is to create some sort of continuity with the way the user interacts with the different parts of stimulus assembly.
+That being said, a view may not always be used; sometimes a simplified editor widget is used to provide a short-cut for certain types of stimulus assembly, such as a tuning curve.

 .. image:: stimviewsUML.png

 Components each have their own editor widgets, which must be subclasses of :class:`AbstractComponentWidget<spikeylab.gui.stim.abstract_component_editor>`.
-Which editor to use is supplied by the wrapper class for that Stimulus class, e.g. A `Vocalization` component class has a `QVocalization` wrapper class that has a `showEditor` method that will return an editor widget appropriate for that component type.
-A generic default editor is generated for component class that do not have a wrapper provided, or if the wrapper class does not re-implement the `showEditor` method from base class `QStimulusComponent`.
+Which editor to use is supplied by the wrapper class for that Stimulus class, e.g. A ``Vocalization`` component class has a ``QVocalization`` wrapper class that has a ``showEditor`` method that will return an editor widget appropriate for that component type.
+A generic default editor is generated for component classes that do not have a wrapper provided, or if the wrapper class does not re-implement the ``showEditor`` method from base class ``QStimulusComponent``.

+All parts of the stimulus assembly have 1 or more editor widgets that can be used to manipulate the data model, these editor widget may contain the views mentioned above.
+All editor widgets are a subclass of the base :class:`AbstractEditorWidget<spikeylab.gui.stim.abstract_editor>`.

+.. inheritance-diagram:: spikeylab.gui.stim.tuning_curve spikeylab.gui.stim.stimulus_editor spikeylab.gui.stim.explore_stim_editor.ExploreStimulusEditor spikeylab.gui.stim.generic_parameters spikeylab.gui.stim.components.vocal_parameters spikeylab.gui.stim.explore_component_editor
+    :parts: 1

 Plotting
 +++++++++